abdulrahman-elgohary/CloudDevOpsProject/README.md

 sudo apt install git -y
 ```

-- Create a directory for the project and name it `Graduation_Project`.
+- Create a directory for the project and name it `Graduation_Project`
 ```bash
 mkdir Graduation_Project
 ```